E-Resources - Complete List in Alphabetical Order

 The Health Reference Series provides basic medical information for patients, families, caregivers, and the general public.
 Each volume takes a particular topic and provides comprehensive coverage.
 The titles provide an easy-to-use and authoritative source designed for lay readers—consumers with no specific medical knowledge.
 The sourcebooks are organized in a logical and thoughtful way, with a detailed table of contents that shows exactly where to find the information readers need.
 Available sourcebooks in the Plymouth collection include aging, autism, breast cancer, learning disabilities, medical tests, mental health disorders, and sleep disorders.

 HeritageQuest – HeritageQuest Online combines digital, searchable images of U.S. Federal Census records with the digitized version of the popular UMI Genealogy & Local History collection and other valuable content.
+Click here for a quick tutorial on how to get started using Heritage Quest.

 One of our most popular services, Hoopla Digital media service allows you to stream and download audiobooks, comics, ebooks, movies, music and television shows.
 Choose from thousands of titles from major film studios, recording companies and publishers, including Harper Collins e-audiobooks.